 So you want it to be as light as possible and as small as possible (while still being able to work comfortably).
 That’s why I love ultrabooks so much.
 They are super light and thin and still manage to deliver a fantastic performance.

-In general, I recommend that you go for a laptop that is less than 3.5 pounds with a screen size of 13-15 inch.
+In general, I recommend that you go for a laptop that is less than 3.5 pounds with a screen size of 13-15 inches.

 3. Storage Space

-If possible, go for a storage space of at least 128 GB.
-Also make sure you have additional methods to save your data.
+If possible, go for storage space of at least 128 GB.
+Also, make sure you have additional methods to save your data.
 You could, for example, bring an external hard drive with you.
 Even big ones with 1 terabyte are available in pocket sizes.